cpc1992/UnusualOptionFlow/README.md

 ## Technologies used:

-The front end is written in HTML/CSS with help from Bootstrap.
+The front-end is written in HTML/CSS with help from Bootstrap.
-The back end is handled by an ExpressJS server.
+The back-end is handled by an ExpressJS server.
 The data is stored in a MongoDB database.
-The Scraping is done using Cheerio and Pupeteer.
+The Scraping is done using Cheerio and Puppeteer.

 ## Authors